simongregersen/thyultra/content.en/about.md

 <!-- + Bulbjerg via Vester Thorup to Agger (100 km), {{< itra 3 "https://itra.run/Races/RaceDetails/Cold.Hawaii.Ultra.100.km/2025/105122" >}} -->

-Cold Hawaii Ultra is a unique trail running race from
+Cold Hawaii Ultra is a trail running race from
 + Løkken/Grønhøj Strand to Agger (100 miles), {{< itra 5 "https://itra.run/Races/RaceDetails/Cold.Hawaii.Ultra.100.miles/2024/89630" >}}
 + Bulbjerg to Agger (50 miles), {{< itra 3 "https://itra.run/Races/RaceDetails/Cold.Hawaii.Ultra.50.miles/2024/89628">}}
 + Hanstholm to Agger (50 km), {{< itra 2 "https://itra.run/Races/RaceDetails/Cold.Hawaii.Ultra.50.km/2024/89627" >}}
 + Nr.
 Vorupør to Agger (24 km) {{< itra 1 "https://itra.run/Races/RaceDetails/Cold.Hawaii.Ultra.25.km/2024/89629" >}}
 + Lyngby to Agger (12 km)

-by the old lifeboat road and the West Coast Trail on the northwest coast of Jutland, Denmark.
+following the old lifeboat road and the West Coast Trail on the northwest coast of Jutland, Denmark.

 The race is a low-key trail running race without any fuss.
-The focus is on the incredible landscape and finding the best trails in the area.
-Courses are clearly marked with small orange flags and several aid stations are available along the course.
-Cold Hawaii Ultra finishers receive a small and unique trophy at the end.
+We focus on the incredible landscape and finding the best trails in the area.
+Courses are marked with small orange flags and aid stations are available along the course.
+All finishers receive a unique trophy at the finish line.

 {{< hint info >}}

   **Note that the first half of the 100 miles course is unmarked.** Participants will have to
     navigate this part of the course using a GPS unit or a GPS running watch.
-The remaining course is marked.
-    GPS navigation is not necessary for participants on 50 miles, 50 km, 24 km, or 12 km.
+The remaining half is marked.
+GPS navigation is **not** necessary on 50 miles, 50 km, 24 km, or 12 km.

 {{< /hint >}}